soundcoin/soundcoin-whitepaper/README.md

 ====================
 #Abstract:

 Soundcoin is a general term to classify a new series of decentralized cryptocurrencies, backed by physical commodities which are warehoused in a physical location such as a vault.
-While the vault (for example) is centralized, the accounting system is decentralized allowing for fast accurate and transaction accounting.
+While the vault (for example) is centralized, the accounting system is decentralized, allowing for fast, and accurate transaction accounting.

 ##Problems with todays monetary practices: